-- Quebrada Gonzalez and nearby sites- Foothill rainforest with chances at forest raptors, Snowcap, antbirds, many tanagers, and several uncommon and rare species.
+- Foothill rainforest at Quebrada Gonzalez and nearby sites– Foothill rainforest birding with chances at forest raptors, Snowcap, antbirds, many tanagers, and several uncommon and rare species.

-- Highland habitats around Poas Volcano- An east trip for seeing an excellent assortment of highland and middle elevation species (see below).
+- Highland habitats around Poas Volcano– An easy trip for seeing an excellent assortment of highland and middle elevation species (see below for a sample itinerary).

 - Rainforest and rare birds around Lands in Love Hotel, and other nearby sites.